 Further development control plans will follow as planning for the area progresses.

 We exhibited a draft development control plan (DCP) for the Ropes Creek area in Western Sydney.
 The draft DCP has been developed in close consultation with Blacktown City Council and is supported by a series of technical studies which address key considerations for the planning of the site.
-View the draft DCP and submissions here.
+View the draft DCP and submissions at the Department's Plans Policies website.
 We will review all of the submissions received and prepare a finalisation report.

 The extension to the Western Sydney Employment Area will not involve the rezoning of land.